 Among other things, the FRFI’s business continuity and disaster recovery plans should:

 As applicable, joint design and testing of business continuity plans and disaster recovery plans should be considered between the third party and the FRFI, commensurate with the criticality of the service.

-be reviewed regularly, and more frequently in the event of material changes to the third-party arrangements.
+Contingency plans and exit strategies should be reviewed regularly, and more frequently in the event of material changes to the third-party arrangements.